nicholaswmin/automap/README.md

 @todo

-Currently, the only thing close to a benchmark are the performance tests.
+The closest thing to a benchmark is a concurrent load test, available [here][paper-benchmark].

+... and of course the performance tests themselves.
 You can [view the performance test files here][perf-tests].

 Scroll to: [Tests](#tests) for more details on how to run them.